avatarnewyork/avatarnewyork.github.com/_posts/2013-09-23-jekyll-gist-tag.md

 ---
 {% include JB/setup %}

+{% excerpt %}

-Markdown is awsome but it's annoying how you can't include embed tags, especially gists.
+Markdown is awesome but it's annoying how you can't include embed tags, especially gists.
 Well you can actually, you just need to include a custom plugin and use the custom gist tag.
 Here is how:

+{% endexcerpt %}

 1. Download and add this [gist_tag.rb](https://gist.github.com/imathis/1027674) to your _plugins dir
 2. Now in your markdown, you just need to include the costom tag to embed a gist like: